How it all started

 The story starts in the early 1900's when my great grandfather came over from Germany and opened a bakery in Blair, PA, which is now called Clairton, PA.
-His son, my grandfather, did not want to be a baker so he opened M.F.Wolf Wholesale Liquor Dealer a few blocks away from the bakery [see all photos].
+His son, my grandfather, did not want to be a baker so he opened M.F.Wolf Wholesale Liquor Dealer a few blocks away from the bakery (more photos below).
 Back then you could sell wholesale as well as retail.
 You could buy a bottle or bring your own jug and get it filled.
 As time moved on he moved his store to Duquesne, PA and his father, the baker, went into the business with him.
 One year he applied to the state to renew his license and was told he had to be married to then hold a liquor license.
 This is why at 37 years old he got married so he could keep his liquor license.
 He had 5 sons of which my father Bill was the youngest and is the only son left.
-When he was born in 1922 the family was out of the business and working in the steel mills.
+When he was born in 1922 the family was out of the business and working on the farm as well as in the steel mills.

 After my father returned from WWII he settled in Clairton, PA were I was born in 1949.
 I went to high school at Thomas Jefferson High.
 I worked in the steel mill and as a union laborer out of Pittsburgh before going to tech school in Columbus Ohio to be a Chef/ Rest.
 Manager.
 In 1971 I joined then ARA now Aramark Corp. located at 11th and Market.
 In Jan.
 1972 I was made the food production manager at Westchester State Teachers College where ARA had the contract.
 After 17 years working in 8 states and moving 27 times, all with Aramark, I was made VP of the Healthcare Group running 10 western states based out of San Francisco.
 I moved to Napa and became a wine groupie.
 I married Roxanne in 1994, which is when we started planning my exodus from Aramark and our entry into the wine industry.